logo

 Finally, you’ll find over 300 booths selling everything the gardener needs, including tools, hats, books, garden accessories – both new and antique - and that British gardener’s essential: wellies.

 The one thing you won’t find for sale at the Chelsea Flower Show is plants.
 This follows a long tradition of plants being forbidden to be sold at the show.
 Vendors can sell seeds and take orders for plants.
 However, one small concession has been made to this rule – you can pay and hold an item that’s on display at the show.
-You can’t pick them up until two hours before the show closes.
+You can’t pick it up until two hours before the show closes.
 Then there’s a mad dash as everyone rushes to pick up their items from the display gardens.
 This helps the vendors in that they don’t have to take as much home with them.

 Some tips on attending the show